hgtonight/vanilladocs/index.md

 ### Why go open source?

 * Community is just getting started or is a hobby.
-* Shoestring budget but lots of time to invest.
+* Tight budget but plenty of time to invest.
-* Valuing tinkering & creativity over stability & scaling.
+* Value tinkering & creativity over stability & scaling.
-* Requiring a major customization that isn't cost-effective in the cloud.
+* Require a major customization that isn't cost-effective in the cloud.

 We're confident you won't want to leave our cloud solution once you've tried it, but there is no lock-in.
 Our cloud solution is fully compatible with our open source code and we provide full data exports on demand.